 THE PROJECT DETAILS

-I recently joined a Facebook group of pet photographers that are participating in a 52 week project.
+I recently joined a Facebook group of pet photographers that are participating in a 52-week project.
 Each week we are given a photo theme.
-For instance this week is Leading Lines.
+For instance, this week is Leading Lines.
 This is a type of photo composition that I will discuss later in this blog post.
-We will then create images that we believe fits said topic.
+We will then create images that we believe fit the said topic.
 Photographer’s all over the world (yes world) will blog about their images and describe what their vision was for the week.
-At the end of each post there will be a link to another photographer’s blog who captured portraits for the same theme.
+At the end of each post, there will be a link to another photographer’s blog who captured portraits for the same theme.
 If you complete the blog circle you should loop right back to my blog.
 Blog MAGIC!!!
-On an average you can expect about 6-10 interpretations of the theme.
+On average you can expect about 6-10 interpretations of the theme.
 How fun right!?!?!
 Time to get my creative juices flowing again and move outside my comfort zone.